privacyidea/privacyidea/doc/application_plugins/index.rst

 applications like PAM, OTRS, FreeRADIUS or simpleSAMLphp which enable these application to authenticate users against privacyIDEA.

+You may also write your own application plugin or connect your own application to privacyIDEA.
+This is quite simple using a REST API :ref:`rest_validate`.

 .. _pam_plugin:

 Pluggable Authentication Module